minerllabs/public-site/basalt/index.md

 <h3 style="width: 100%; text-align: center;"> Prizes </h3>

 Thanks to the overwhelming generosity of sponsors, there will be **$20,000** worth of cash prizes with a conditional **$50,000 - $100,000 milestone prize**!
-In addition, the top three solutions will be invited to coauthor the competition report.
+In addition, the top three solutions will be invited to co-author the competition report.

 Note that as we expect to be unable to evaluate all submissions, prizes may be restricted to entries that reach the second evaluation phase, or the validation phase, at the organizers' discretion.
 Prize winners are expected to present their solutions at NeurIPS.